DevpGus/Love_Function/README.md

 # Love_Function
 This a personal project which I developed for someone special for me.
-Link to views this project: https://foryouddrte.streamlit.app/.
+Link to view this project: https://foryouddrte.streamlit.app/.